-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 Bestwick: Give them time.
 The U.K. was quite a hotbed for the Amiga.
 So was Scandinavia.
 Germany was quite big as well.
 Italy, less so.
 Maybe it’s part of that culture.
 I don’t know.
 I haven’t really thought about it that way.
 We’re an industry that’s still learning and growing.

 GamesBeat: The barriers seem down now.
 Anybody can make a mobile game anywhere.
-But there’s still the question of whether you’ve been doing for decades.
+But there’s still the question of whether you’ve been doing [it] for decades.

 Bestwick: What we look at is, anybody can make a game.
 It’s making a great game that’s the hard part.
 That takes a lot.
 But also launching games now, it’s harder.
 You know all the stories about the app stores and Steam and everywhere else.
-It’s vitally important that the quality games—it’s why we only sign a few people every year.
-We only signed 1.5 percent of the games we looked at last year, because the focus and the time and the energy that we have to put into these games, preparing them for launch and managing them over their life cycle—it takes a lot of time and a lot of hard work now.
+It’s vitally important that the quality games — it’s why we only sign a few people every year.
+We only signed 1.5 percent of the games we looked at last year because the focus and the time and the energy that we have to put into these games, preparing them for launch and managing them over their life cycle — it takes a lot of time and a lot of hard work now.
 You want them to stand out.

 GamesBeat: You have 106 people now.
 Is that down from previous peaks?

-Bestwick: Three years ago we only had 70.
+Bestwick: Three years ago, we only had 70.
 It’s growing.
 That’s just our internal team.
-We have more than a dozen studios around the world, of all sizes.
+We have more than a dozen studios around the world of all sizes.
 That’s a few hundred people, and we take very seriously our responsibility to them.

 GamesBeat: Are there any big events that you see coming?
 Things like AR and VR or esports on the horizon.
 Does anything seem to be coming to change the industry again?

 Bestwick: I don’t know whether it’s the time that I’ve been in games.
 Like I say, it’s my 31st year next year.
 But I have a very different way of looking at things.
-For me the focus is all about the game, all about content.
-If you make great content, technology will change, and distribution may change, but you focus on great content, that will work across new technology and work across new distribution, new ways of taking games to market.
+For me, the focus is all about the game, all about content.
+If you make great content, technology will change and distribution may change, but you focus on great content that will work across new technology and work across new distribution, new ways of taking games to market.
 Nothing is more important than the games that we make.

 The next couple of years will be interesting in terms of what shifts come into the market, but what I try to do for our label partners is focus on sustainability.
 People bring VR games to me all the time.
 We’ve published one or two.
 But my job is to help studios become sustainable and retain IP.
 If I believe, commercially, they will get the right ROI for their team that allows them to continue by making a VR game, we’ll sign it.
 But it has to be commercially right for those teams.